xlang-foundation/xlang/README.md

 XLang™ is a next-generation programming language crafted for AI and IoT applications, designed to deliver dynamic, high-performance computing.
 It excels in distributed computing and offers seamless integration with popular languages like C++, Python, and JavaScript, making it a versatile choice across diverse operating systems.

+Unlike Python or other instruction-based languages, XLang is an expression language.
+It runs directly from the Abstract Syntax Tree (AST) and parallelly executes expression-based data flows across multiple available execution pipelines.

 ### Key Features
 - **High Efficiency**: XLang™ runs 3 to 5 times faster than Python, particularly in AI and deep learning applications.
 - **Optimized Tensor Computing**: The language includes a fully optimized tensor computing architecture, enabling effortless neural network construction through tensor expressions.
 - **Performance Boost on GPU**: In CUDA-enabled GPU environments, XLang™ can enhance inference and training performance by 6 to 10 times, automating tensor data flow graph generation and target-specific compilation.

+If you're interested in contributing to the XLang project, we would love to hear from you.
+Whether you're a developer, tester, or simply passionate about advancing this technology, please don't hesitate to reach out.
+For more information or to get involved, send us an email at info@xlangfoundation.org, and we'll be happy to provide you with the necessary details.

+XLang has been thoroughly tested on Linux platforms, including successful deployment on Raspberry Pi boards.
+It also works on the Raspberry Pi Pico, offering flexibility for a wide range of projects.
+However, if you need specific build instructions or have any questions regarding the setup for the Raspberry Pi Pico, please contact us at the same email address.
+We're here to support you and ensure your experience with XLang is as smooth as possible.

 ### Building XLang™